 Let’s get into the good stuff:

 Each canal house – and guest room – has a story to go with it.
-With over 400 years of history attached to the houses, each room has a special story and theme based on its history.
+With over 400 years of history attached to the houses, each room has a special story and theme based on its history from the Dutch Golden Age.
 The hotel offers 225 different rooms, of which 25 are suites.

 Lobby & Hotel Design